Leukocell 2 (Canada)This page contains information on Leukocell 2 for veterinary use.

 2. Use entire contents when first opened.

-3. Contains gentamicin as preservative.
+3. Contains gentamicin and thimerosal as preservatives.

 4. Certain postvaccination reactions may occur.
 (See Safety and Efficacy)